 How To Choose a Makeup Mirror

-Plastic frames and pedestals or foldable stands make these ideal for travel and storage.
-Some lighted models are even battery powered.
+Plastic frames and pedestals, and foldable stands make these mirrors ideal for travel and storage.
+Many lighted models are battery powered.

 Lighting that Best Reflects You